Spinach can be tricky to serve to babies. These green baby pancakes are super easy to make, healthy, and the perfect finger food for baby led weaning.

 Instructions

-- Add all the ingredients to food processor/blender minus walnuts and blend until smooth.
+- Add all the ingredients to food processor or blender in the order listed (minus walnuts) and blend until smooth.
 Stir in walnuts, if using.
 Let batter sit for 5-8 minutes.

-- Serve as is or with topping of choice (see note)
+- Serve as is or with topping of choice (refer to serving suggestions above)

 Notes